plowsec/netfix/README.md

 * Now you can compile netfix, but don't forget to link against wolfssl and m :p
 * If you want to statically compile netfix, build with -Xlinker -Bstatic -lwolfssl -Xlinker -Bdynamic  -lm :
 ![Code::Blocks configuration] (https://cloud.githubusercontent.com/assets/13260466/14666556/74859822-06da-11e6-80ca-16b0cd1e8e98.png)
+* Now netfix has a makefile, so you just download the sources and run "make".
 ## Windows
 ### MSVC
 * Download [wolfSSL] (https://wolfssl.com/wolfSSL/download/downloadForm.php) and unzip it